hannatang-beep/GR5999-Master-Thesis-GSS-PartyID/README.md

-# 📊 GSS Data Processing Pipeline
+# 📊 Predicting Party Identification with GSS using ML

 This project prepares General Social Survey (GSS) data for modeling political party identification (partyID) using LASSO and other machine learning models.